-“I set to work feeling like a peasant woman who having set aside a good store of seed-corn, had found a fertile field in which she may freely sow it.
+“I set to work feeling like a peasant woman who has set aside a good store of seed corn and had found a fertile field in which she may freely sow it.
 But I was wrong.
-I had hardly turned over the clods of my field, when I found gold instead of wheat; the clods concealed a precious treasure” (1986:121).
+I had hardly turned over the clods of my field when I found gold instead of wheat; the clods concealed a precious treasure” (1986:121).

 Best Online Teacher Training Courses